 You co-signed a personal guarantee for your spouses business loan and now you’re faced with losing everything you own and bankruptcy.
 How did you get to this point and was there any way you could have prevented it from happening?

 With around half of UK start-ups failing within five years, personal guarantees may mitigate the lender’s risk, but they represent a huge risk across the SME community.
-That risk often extends to spouses and family members if a lender calls in a personal guarantee.

 Recent research showed 55% of SME owners were unable to describe a personal guarantee and more than 60% were unaware their personal assets are at stake.
 Understanding these risks is not only a must for the business owner, but also for the spouse or partner who may have co-signed the guarantee.